golivecosmos/.github/profile/README.md

 We are developers who enjoy sharing tools as we learn new ways of working efficiently.

-## What do we offer? 👩‍💻
+## Why are we here? 👩‍💻

-We're here to curate and create developer tools that will automate routine tasks so you can get up and running faster with your projects.
+We're here to create developer tools that will automate routine tasks.

 ## How can you get involved? 🙌

-We believe in the open-source spirit and the strength of collective knowledge.
 Here's how you can contribute and participate:

 - **Star and Fork:** If you find our tools useful, show your appreciation by giving them a 🌟star🌟 on GitHub.
 And if you have any ideas for improvements or new tools, feel free to 🍽️fork🍽️ our repositories and 🌈 contribute your changes.